klange/toaruos/README.md

 # ToaruOS

-ToaruOS is a hobbyist, educational, Unix-like operating system built entirely from scratch.
+ToaruOS is a hobbyist, educational, Unix-like operating system built entirely from scratch and capable of hosting Python 3 and GCC.
 It includes a kernel, bootloader, dynamic linker, C standard library, composited windowing system, and several utilities and applications.
 All components of the core operating system are original, providing a complete environment in approximately 60,000 lines of C and assembly, all of which is included in this repository.

 ![Screenshot](https://i.imgur.com/aCvPH4X.png)
 *Demonstration of ToaruOS's UI, terminal emulator, and editor, showing a Python graphical application with Freetype and Cairo.*